 Venezuelan and New York-raised Karen has titles for United Amateur American Rhythm National Champion and Professional World Mambo Champion, and was a contestant on the US series So You Think You Can Dance.

-Russian dancer Katya has won a clutch of trophies with her husband and Strictly pro Neil – the World Amateur Latin Championships, the World Professional Latin Showdance Championships, and the British National Professional Championships four times.
+Russian dancer Katya has won a clutch of trophies with her soon-to-be-ex-husband and Strictly pro Neil – the World Amateur Latin Championships, the World Professional Latin Showdance Championships, and the British National Professional Championships four times.

 She won Strictly with Joe McFadden and is famed for her Gangnam Style routine with Ed Balls, but she must be hoping that everyone will forget about last year’s controversial partnership with comedian Seann Walsh.